-India is a nation where 179 languages are spoken in day to day conversations in 36 entities.
+India is a nation where 179 languages are spoken in day-to-day conversations in 36 entities.
 In all these entities, many cities stand stronger on their feet with different cultures and businesses.
-Amongst these cities, Bangalore is a dynamic, technologically forward and famous for 24/7 traffic with its unique culture and rooted people.
+Amongst these cities, Bangalore is dynamic, technologically forward, and famous for 24/7 traffic with its unique culture and rooted people.
 Bangalore is officially pronounced as Bengaluru.
-In a state called Karnataka, Bangalore the IT capital of India with around 10 million populations.
+In a state called Karnataka, Bangalore is the IT capital of India with around 10 million population.
 This much

 A home to different industries

-Bangalore is also called as the aerospace capital of India.
-Aerospace companies like Boeing, Goodrich, Airbus Honeywell, and other companies have their R&D and engineering base in Bangalore.
+Bangalore is also called the aerospace capital of India.
+Aerospace companies like Boeing, Goodrich, Airbus Honeywell, and other companies have their R&D and engineering base in the city.
 More than 65% of the aerospace business in India is from Bangalore only.
 Over 9500 employees work in Hindustan Aeronautics Limited (HAL) which makes it one of the topmost employers.

 Biotechnical industries are another biggest employer in the megacity.
 Biotechnology plays a significant role in the Indian Economy as well as the health sector.
-Bangalore is considered as the biggest biotech park in India.
-Biocon and Navozymes are one of the topmost biotech companies in Bangalore City.
-Many lifesaving drugs are manufactured in Bangalore.
+Bengaluru is considered the biggest biotech park in India.
+Biocon and Novozymes are some of the topmost biotech companies in the city.
+Many lifesaving drugs are manufactured in the city.

-Apart from these, Heavy industries, telecommunications, and defence organizations are the major economic sectors in Bangalore.
-Back in 1985, Texas instruments an electronics company became a first multinational company that formed its base in Bangalore.
-Later on, many big ventures started in Bangalore which made the city the 4th most populous city in India.
+Apart from these, Heavy industries, telecommunications, and defense organizations are the major economic sectors in the city.
+Back in 1985, Texas instruments an electronics company became the first multinational company that formed its base in the city.
+Later on, many big ventures started in the city which made the city the 4th most populous city in India.